-Appropriate ILO-Assessment linkage: University-wide ILOs for programmes and of all courses (theory, laboratory/practical, clinical, project/dissertation/internship) encompass development of: (A) knowledge and learning, (B) subject specific skills, (C) critical thinking skills and (D) general and transferrable skills; typically these are customized for each degree programme (see Appendix: Generic ILO- Teaching & Learning Assessment NQF Descriptor linkage Matrix to support assessment method selection.)
+1. Appropriate ILO-Assessment linkage: University-wide ILOs for programmes and of all courses (theory, laboratory/practical, clinical, project/dissertation/internship) encompass development of: (A) knowledge and learning, (B) subject specific skills, (C) critical thinking skills and (D) general and transferrable skills; typically these are customized for each degree programme (see Appendix: Generic ILO-Teaching & Learning Assessment NQF Descriptor linkage Matrix to support assessment method selection.)

-The design team and course instructor/coordinator are required to refer to the University's generic template for linkage of (university wide) ILOs (see Appendix Course Syllabus/Specification Template), teaching methods, assessment methods and NQF descriptors (see Appendix NQF level Descriptors) when preparing the assessment scheme for programmes and courses.
-However, the template is a basic guide and should not be considered exhaustive or limiting.
+The design team and course instructor/coordinator are required to refer to the University's generic template for linkage of (university wide) ILOs (see Appendix Course Syllabus/Specification Template as a guiding tool for NQF alignment), teaching methods, assessment methods and aligned to NQF descriptors (see Appendix NQF level Descriptors) when preparing the assessment scheme for programmes and courses.
+However, the template is a basic guide and should not be considered exhaustive or limiting and the design of assessment should be in compliance with the awarding body.
 The various assessment methods are defined in the Glossary (see Appendix).